benpate/hannibal/README.md

 Hannibal is an experimental ActivityPub library for Go.
 There are other packages/frameworks out there that are more complete and mature.
 So please check out [go-fed](https://github.com/go-fed) and [go-ap](https://github.com/go-ap) before trying Hannibal.

 I'm writing this because the existing frameworks are very sophisticated, yet difficult for me to use.
 They contain too much *magic* to be easily understood.
-Hannibal fits the rest of the coding style of [Emissary](https://github.com/EmissarySocial/emissary) well enough to integrate nicely.
+The goal of Hannibal is to be a robist, idiomatic, and thoroughly documented ActivityPub implementation fits into your application without any magic or drama.

 Like the ActivityPub spec itself, Hannibal is broken into several layers: